 An adjustable bed can also make getting in and out of bed easier if you have a condition that restricts movement, such as arthritis.

-More upscale models include added features such as massagers, USB ports, and Bluetooth controls.
+More upscale models include added features such as massagers and under-bed lights.
 With an adjustable base, you could conceivably spend an entire day in your bed without compromising your posture.